Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Experiments

 \subsection{Results}

 Table \ref{tab:results} shows our main results, which show that RPT-Sem is comparable or better than all other baselines in all cases.
-Using a fixed retriever (RETRO) categorically improves performance compared to Transformer-XL; RPT-Lex leads to gains in Books3 but to losses in PG19 compared to RETRO, and RPT-Sem outperforms Transformer-XL, RETRO, and RPT-Lex on ArXiv, PG19, and Books3, and has performance comparable to RETRO on CodeParrot.

-Compared to Block-Recurrent Transformers and Memorizing transformers, which do not use CCA, performance is again either comparable or better, with notable gains on ArXiv, CodeParrot, and Books3.
+Using a fixed retriever (RETRO) improves performance compared to Transformer-XL; RPT-Lex leads to gains in Books3 but to losses in PG19 compared to RETRO, and RPT-Sem outperforms Transformer-XL, RETRO, and RPT-Lex on ArXiv, PG19, and Books3, and has performance comparable to RETRO on CodeParrot.
+Even in the parameters-tied and compute-tied setting, Transformer-XL still performs substantially worse than RPT.
+Compared to Block-Recurrent Transformer, Memorizing Transformers and Griffin, which do not use CCA, performance is again similar or better, with significant improvements on ArXiv and Books3.

-CCA allows one to dynamically increase the number of neighbors at inference time.
-When using 3 or 4 neighbors (instead of 2), performance improves, which allows one to trade compute for performance.
+CCA enables to dynamically increase the number of neighbors at inference time.
+When using 3 or 4 neighbors (instead of 2), performance improves, which allows compute-performance trade-offs.

 Last, oracle models consistently achieve the best perplexity across all datasets, improving from 2.74$\rightarrow$2.69 on ArXiv, 2.15$\rightarrow$2.10 on CodeParrot, 10.92$\rightarrow$10.26 on PG19, and 13.87$\rightarrow$12.74 for Books3.
-This shows that improving the training of the retriever can further improve performance.
+This shows that improving retriever training can further improve performance.

 \paragraph{Retrieval metrics} Table \ref{tab:ret_metrics} presents the retrieval metrics w.r.t oracle positive chunks.
 Again, retrieval with RPT-Sem outperforms both RPT-Lex and BM25 in all cases.
 This shows the importance of training a retriever, and moreover that using semantic supervision leads to better retrieval compared to a lexical signal only.